freddycansic/GPOS/README.md

   - Colour
   - Bindless textures
 - Semi-interactive GUI
-- Not compiling on specific hardware
+- Not running on specific hardware

 ---